aws-samples/sample-agentic-ai-web/README.md

 - The `run_step.sh` script is designed to be extensible - it will automatically discover new step files as they are added
 - Interactive scripts (those that ask for user input) are detected automatically and run in a way that preserves input functionality

-## Troubleshooting MCP

-If you encounter issues with the MCP implementation, try the following:

-1. Check your MCP library version: `pip show mcp`
-2. Check for error messages in the terminal
-3. Ensure you have the necessary permissions to run the MCP client

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.